ISO 27001 Certification: A Complete Guide to Process, Costs, and Benefits

 If the certification auditor is happy with your ISMS, protective and corrective plans and the evidence mapped against each task, and does not identify any major nonconformities.
 Then, they process your ISO 27001 certification.

-Your road to IS0 27001 does not end after getting ISO 27001 certified, ensure that all your systems, security controls, and safeguards are meeting their pre-defined efficiency metrics consistently.
+Your road to IS0 27001 does not end after getting ISO 27001 certified; ensure that all your systems, security controls, and safeguards consistently meet their pre-defined efficiency metrics.
 As and when your compliance score toggles, address inconsistencies and ensure complete security.

 Find out how to automate the ISO 27001 certification process.